Target-Aware Video Diffusion Models: Introduction

+In this paper, we present a target-aware video diffusion model that generates videos from an input image, where an actor performs a desired action directed at a specified target.
+The target is defined by a segmentation mask, and the action is described with a text prompt.
+We use the mask as a means to specify the target object in the scene, which can be obtained with minimal effort (e.g., a single click), or automatically from text input using off-the-shelf tools~\citep{ren2024grounded}, and we show that our method is robust to variations in mask quality.
+By providing an explicit way to designate the target, our model can serve as an effective motion planner, enabling the actor to perform diverse interactions with the specified object.
+While our training uses videos with human actors, we also demonstrate that the model generalizes seamlessly to other agents, including animals and robotic hands.

-To integrate spatial information of the target mask, we extend a base image-to-video diffusion model~\cite{yang2024cogvideox} to take the mask as an additional input, and fine-tune it on our newly curated dataset.
-However, simply fine-tuning the model with the extra mask input does not ensure the target-awareness of the model.
-To address this, we introduce a special token, [TGT], into the text prompt to describe the target and enforce an alignment between the [TGT] token’s cross-attention maps and the input target mask using our novel cross-attention loss.
-Our cross-attention loss enables the model to associate the [TGT] token with the spatial information of the target, improving the precision of the generated interactions with the target.
-We selectively apply this loss to specific transformer blocks and attention regions that are most semantically relevant for effective supervision.
+To integrate spatial information of the target mask, we extend a base image-to-video diffusion model~\citep{yang2024cogvideox} to take the mask as an additional input, and fine-tune it on our newly curated dataset.
+However, simply fine-tuning the model with the extra mask input does not ensure the target awareness of the model.
+To address this, we introduce a special token, [TGT], into the text prompt to describe the target and enforce an alignment between the [TGT] token's cross-attention maps and the input target mask {by applying a loss on the model's cross-attention.
+This} cross-attention loss enables the model to associate the [TGT] token with the spatial information of the target, improving the precision of the generated interactions with the target {by injecting spatial grounding into the text-conditioning mechanism of the model}.
+We selectively apply this loss to specific attention regions and transformer blocks that are most semantically relevant for effective supervision.

+Experimental results demonstrate that our target-aware video diffusion model outperforms existing solutions in synthesizing videos where actors precisely engage with designated targets.
+To further demonstrate the strength of our target-aware model, we apply our model to two downstream applications: (1) zero-shot 3D human-object interaction (HOI) motion synthesis with physical plausibility, simulating physical agents performing plausible actions in a given environment, and (2) video content creation, generating long-term videos covering navigations and interactions with minimal user input.